Event

 Nov 19, 2024

-Working with Radiation-Affected Communities and their Advocates
+Working with Radiation-Affected Communities and Their Advocates

 Nuclear things provide a powerful vantage point onto problems at the intersections between biology and politics, state and private power, technologies and expert knowledges, and the distributive injustices of technogenic pollution.
 Historians of science have used nuclear things to trace how these dynamics have unfolded in the past even as the enduring residues of these histories continue to cause harm today.
 These qualities make nuclear history fertile ground for thinking critically about the epistemic constitution of the history of science.
 This talk will draw on my conversations and engagements with community members, activists, and experts working to remedy ongoing nuclear injustices to reflect on the problems and prospects of engaged history of science.
 What does it mean to write pasts of enduring technogenic harm?
 What do historians bring to community collaborations?
 What are the distinctions between history and advocacy?
 What is at stake when the boundary between these domains fades?